jek-bao-choo/splunk-otel-example/apm-go/gin-manu-instr/README.md

 go get github.com/signalfx/splunk-otel-go/distro
 ```

-## Configure OpenTelemetry using the distro package by adding the following code to main.go
+## Configure OpenTelemetry using the Splunk distro package by adding the following code to main.go
 ```go
 package main